Where To Have Brunch Outside In PhiladelphiaPlaces for an excellent outdoor brunch.

-With so many terrific options in Philly for outdoor brunch, why start your day with anything else than a mound of pancakes, brioche french toast, and bacon on a patio?
-Here are 14 open-air places that will give your dishwasher a break for many early afternoons to come.
+With so many terrific options in Philly for outdoor brunch, why start your day with anything other than a mound of pancakes, brioche french toast, and bacon on a patio?
+Here are 9 open-air places that will give your dishwasher a break for many early afternoons to come.

 When Queer Eye came to Philly for its fifth season, one of the highlights was that we got a great Mexican restaurant in Alma Del Mar.
 They've got colorful patio furniture, white table umbrellas, and some memorable seafood dishes—including the greens and seafood salad, the salmon burger, and fish and grits.
 One of the best dishes, though, is the lobster benedict.
 Covered in an Old Bay hollandaise sauce, one bite will make you thankful for exploring life outside your bed’s blankets for a few hours.

-This Mediterranean spot serves brunch daily with a menu spanning from pastries, Norwegian lox, to chocolate chip pancakes.
+This Mediterranean spot serves brunch daily with a menu spanning from pastries and Norwegian lox to chocolate chip pancakes.
 One of our favorites, the shakshuka merguez, fills a bowl with eggs, spicy chorizo, and sweet Moroccan salsa.
 It's s always cooked perfectly cooked and comes with fluffy pita.
-Their brick outdoor courtyard is surrounded by a bunch of greenery, and the patio offers a wonderful setting to sip on many of their mason jar drinks—including our favorite, the blueberry lemonade spritz that has real fruit swimming in it.
+Their brick outdoor courtyard is surrounded by a bunch of greenery, and the patio offers a wonderful setting to sip on many of their mason jar drinks—including our favorite, the blueberry lemonade spritz that has real fruit in it.